pubbelfiesch/SAHS/part_1.md

 ```
 apk add doas nano
 ```
 Doas needs some setup.
-Edit the following configuration
+Use the freshly installed text editor nano to edit the configuration.
 ```
 nano /etc/doas.d/doas.conf
 ```